 - Emailing or sending a written letter to City Clerk's Office

-How many submissions were received?
+How many submissions were received in 2019?

 One hundred thirty-eight (138) online submissions were received through the engagement page.
 All feedback was considered by the Commission.

 Due to factors like growth and construction, the population of some city wards has exceeded what is allowed under The Cities Act.
 The Act requires that each ward must contain –as nearly as is reasonably practicable– the same population and that ward populations cannot vary by more than 10% from the quotient, set by dividing the total population of the city by the number of wards into which it is divided.
 The Municipal Wards Commission must review ward boundaries at least once every three election cycles or when the population of a ward exceeds the acceptable variation limit of 10%.

 When was the last review of ward boundaries in Saskatoon?

 The last review of ward boundaries was in 2019.

 What is the population estimate and which wards vary by more than 10%?

 Saskatoon is growing and neighbourhoods are shifting.
 Recent population statistics show a total population of 285,445 (source: Sask Health 2022) and indicate the population of ward 7 exceeds the 10% variation limit, while the population of ward 2 is below.
 For these reasons, the Municipal Wards Commission must establish new ward boundaries.

 Aside from population, what else is considered when determining ward boundaries?

 The Municipal Wards Commission must also consider the following factors when establish ward boundaries: